 Sexual harassment is a serious form of misconduct that is demeaning and offensive; it is illegal under federal, state, and city laws, and prohibited by the University's policy.
 Unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal or physical conduct of a sexual nature constitutes sexual harassment when: 1) submission to or rejection of this conduct explicitly or implicitly affects an individual's employment or academic advancement; 2) it unreasonably interferes with an individual's work or academic performance; or 3) it creates an intimidating, hostile or offensive work or academic environment.
 The College is responsible for investigating complaints of sexual harassment brought by students and employees, and for this purpose, has established a Sexual Harassment Awareness and Intake Committee for consultation and to receive complaints.
 Members of the College community who believe they have been sexually harassed are strongly encouraged to report the allegations as promptly as possible.
 Delay in making a complaint of sexual harassment may make it more difficult to investigate the allegations.
-Any employee or students facing issues related to sexual harassment and sexual violence is urged to contact Jennifer Light (interim Title IX Coordinator) at ilight@ccny.cuny.edu, or by contacting her office in Shepard Hall Room 109 or ext.
-6310.
+Any employee or students facing issues related to sexual harassment and sexual violence is urged to contact the CCNY Title IX Coordinator in Shepard Hall Room 109 or ext.
+7330.

-American Disabilities Act (ADA) Coordinator
+American Disabilities Act (ADA) Coordinator / CCNY AccessAbility Center.

-Joseph LoGiudice is the Director of the AccessAbility Center/Student Disability Services at CCNY, charged with ensuring that college programs, policies and procedures comply with the American Disabilities Act (ADA), Section 501 and 504 of the Rehabilitation Act of 1973, and other federal and state laws and regulations pertaining to persons with disabilities.

-Lisa M. Durvett is an Access Specialist for CSOM in the AccessAbility Center/Student Disability Services (AAC/SDS).
-In this capacity, she serves as an advocate and liaison for students with disabilities, connecting them to resources; assists in navigating medical students through the USMLE (United States Medical Licensing Exam) exam accommodation process; facilitate workshops and trainings pertaining to disability services and health sciences and medical education standards; coordinates all accommodations for CSOM students registered with AAC/SDS.
-She is available at ldurvett@ccny.cuny.edu or ext.
-13507.
+The CCNY 504/ADA coordinator at CCNY is charged with ensuring that college programs, policies and procedures comply with the American Disabilities Act (ADA), Section 501 and 504 of the Rehabilitation Act of 1973, and other federal and state laws and regulations pertaining to persons with disabilities.
+The ADA Coordinator and Access Specialist assist in navigating students through exam accommodation processes, facilitate workshops and trainings pertaining to disability services and coordinate all accommodations for students registered with AccessAbility Center.
+The 504 Coordinator may be contacted at disabilityservices@ccny.cuny.edu or ext 5913.